 Today, the city has pleasant residential neighborhoods overlooking the bay, the Olympics and the Cascades.
 Children of all ages can also enjoy the interactive spaces at the Imagine Children’s Museum in downtown Everett.

 Everett has several large parks as well.
 At the north end of town, the Snohomish River makes a broad turn and empties into Port Gardner Bay.
 American Legion Memorial Park contains the 2.4-acre Everett Arboretum and Gardens, with a collection of native and exotic plants.
 At the southern end of Everett, Forest Park features a children’s zoo and water playground.

 Down on the waterfront visit the Everett Marina Village with its collection of shops and eateries.
 Just south of the marina is the large Naval Station Everett, established in the early 1990s.
-The base is home to several naval vessels, including seven guided missile destroyers as of the spring of 2022.
+The base is home to several naval vessels, including guided missile destroyers.
 Just offshore lies Jetty Island, a wildlife refuge, home to seabirds and a colony of California sea lions.
 The Everett Parks Department operates a free shuttle boat from the marina to the island during the summer.